samipourquoi/every-scoreboard/README.md

 # Every Scoreboard

-A tool to create datapacks which will include all the scoreboard objectives available in Minecraft.
+A tool to generate all the scoreboard objectives available in Minecraft.
 All of them, for ~~any~~ most versions.

 # How to use